 Jolie’s style of leadership is unique; it fosters change, builds loyalty and encourages others to be a part of the decision making process.
 It is a leadership style that brings a commitment to serving her community and the world.

 Jolie is a graduate of the University of South Florida with a Bachelor’s Degree in Business Education and a Master’s Degree in Educational Leadership.
-She realizes that her 20 years of teaching experience helps members of GFWC when working with club members in the areas of leadership training and membership retention and recruitment.
+She recognizes that with 20 years of teaching experience she can help members in leadership training, conflict resolution and membership recruitment/retention.
 Jolie has taught Business Communications, Business Management, Forms Design, Keyboarding, and Word Processing at the community college level.
 She also has trained adult students in the technology areas of Desktop Publishing/Design and in other specific software programs.

 If you “friend” her on Facebook you will see that she loves to fish, paddle board, and travel.
-Although she spent her young life traveling as part of a military family, her own family has lived in Tampa, Florida since her marriage to Tom, almost 24 years ago.
-Both of their children are in college, leaving time for Jolie’s Federation life and travel.
+Although she spent her young life traveling in a military family, Jolie and her husband Tom have lived in Tampa over 26 years.
+Their children are attending college.

 Success For Survivors Scholarship